Smoking: The Myths

 Myth: Everyone my age smokes

 Fact: it is easy to assume that most people your age smoke.
-But a recent survey showed only 2% of 13 year olds and 7% of 15 year olds were regular smokers (defined as usually smoking at least one cigarette a week).
+But a recent survey showed that 97% of 13 year olds are non-smokers and 7% of 15 year olds were regular smokers (defined as usually smoking at least one cigarette a week).

 Myth: Smoking keeps me slim